 Plenty of people enjoy riding motorcycles, especially when the weather is nice.
 Some people choose the open road as their main way of getting around the city, while others may prefer to save their bikes for long highway drives on the weekend.
 In any case, there are many responsible motorcyclists on the road at any given time.
-But riding a motorcycle also presents with certain risks.
-If a motorcyclist is in an accident with a car or large truck, they lack the protection that a passenger vehicle offers and tend to suffer from more serious injuries.
+But riding also presents with certain risks.
+If a motorcyclist is in a wreck with a car or large truck, they lack the protection that a passenger vehicle offers and tend to suffer from more serious injuries.

 What Causes Motorcycle Accidents in Philadelphia?

-The following behaviors are some of the most common reasons for motorcycle accidents.
+The following behaviors are some of the most common reasons for wrecks.

 - Failure to Yield or Share the Road.
-Sometimes, drivers aren’t good at sharing the road with motorcyclists.
+Sometimes, drivers aren’t good at sharing the road with riders.
 It could be because they’re choosing not to acknowledge a motorcyclist’s right of way, but it could also be from inexperience with sharing the road.
-Drivers may incorrectly gauge a motorcyclist’s speed or distance and cause an accident.
+Drivers may incorrectly gauge a rider’s speed or distance and cause a crash.